isi1314/LLMTest_NeedleInAHaystack/README_original.md

 - `retrieval_question` - The question with which to retrieve your needle in the background context
 - `results_version` - You may want to run your test multiple times for the same combination of length/depth, change the version number if so
 - `num_concurrent_requests` - Default: 1.
 Set higher if you'd like to run more requests in parallel.
 Keep in mind rate limits.
 - `save_results` - Whether or not you'd like to save your results to file.
 They will be temporarily saved in the object regardless.
 True/False.
 If `save_results = True`, then this script will populate a `result/` directory with evaluation information.
-Due to potential concurrent requests each new test will be saved as a ew file.
+Due to potential concurrent requests each new test will be saved as a few file.
 - `save_contexts` - Whether or not you'd like to save your contexts to file. **Warning** these will get very long.
 True/False
 - `final_context_length_buffer` - The amount of context to take off each input to account for system messages and output tokens.
 This can be more intelligent but using a static value for now.
 Default 200 tokens.
 - `context_lengths_min` - The starting point of your context lengths list to iterate